 Are detox teas dangerous?
-Unfortunately many low quality “detox” teas can be dangerous.
+Unfortunately, many low quality “detox” teas can be dangerous.
 A lot of the ingredients are designed to cause water loss, and as such can lead to major dehydration issues.
-Remember to always buy high quality teas.
+Remember to always buy high-quality teas.

 Is sweating a sign of detoxing?
 More sweating for a few days as sweat can be a route to excretion of toxins.
-Spotty skin and pimples for a few days as the skin begins to detox itself.
-Increase in catarrh production for a few days though this is not a cold in the true sense of the word and so you should not be ill or have a fever usually.
+Spotty skin and pimples for a few days as the skin begin to detox itself.
+Increase in catarrh production for a few days though this is not cold in the true sense of the word and so you should not be ill or have a fever usually.

 How long does detox acne last?
 Sometimes the acne can be cystic depending on how toxic your body is.
 This kind of detox acne can take several short cleanses (usually 5-7 days each) or a rigorous cleanse to clear it up completely (these are usually several weeks or months long).
 You may notice that your acne heals but also forms faster during detox.

 Does detox tea work for weight loss?
-Tea for detox assist your body to get rid of toxic waste which helps to improve digestive system, detoxify and cleanse the body, help you to reach your health/weight loss goals.
+Tea for detox assists your body to get rid of toxic waste which helps to improve the digestive system, detoxify and cleanse the body, help you to reach your health/weight loss goals.
 It has been shown to increase fat burning and boost the metabolic rate.

 Can detox tea affect your period?
 Yes, stimulants found in detox teas can affect stress hormones, and that stress hormones are known to affect the menstrual cycle.